watson-developer-cloud/speech-javascript-sdk/examples/readme.md

 Watson Speech JavaScript SDK Examples
 =====================================

-This folder has a basic node.js server to host files and generate auth tokens and several html files with different examples of using the Speech SDJ.
+This folder has example Node.js and Python servers to generate auth tokens and several html files (in `static/`) with different examples of using the Speech SDK.

-There are also a few audio files to test with in the public/ folder.
+There are also a few audio files to test with in the `static/` folder.

 Prerequisite